OwenDa/portfolio-3/README.md

 </summary></br>
 Having first ruled out blank input by checking for an empty string, there remain the issues of non-numeric text, numbers with a decimal point, negative numbers and positive values less than 5.
 These latter two checks must be carried out last as the program must ascertain whether the value can be converted to a valid number `type` before comparing it to another number.
 The program must also be able to identify one further possibility; that is, valid data.

-A decimal value would be illogical in this particular context, since a sample cannot contain a fraction of a particpant or subject.
-For example, a study may have 39 participants but cannot logically contain 39.3 particpants.
+A decimal value would be illogical in this particular context since a sample cannot contain a fraction of a participant or subject.
+For example, a study may have 39 participants but cannot logically contain 39.3 participants.

 At the point of entry, all of this input is of the type `str`.
 However, we may refer to the user's *intent* and distinguish between text, integers and decimal numbers in this regard.
 For example, a user entering "7.2" intends to create either a decimal number or float, while a user entering "program" intends to create non-numeric text.
 Similarly, a user entering "42" intends to create an integer.

 To identify an integer in `str` form, we can run a simple check with `isdigit()`.
 If found, we can skip all other checks except the comparison to 5.
 However, if `isdigit()` returns `False`, this does not aid the program in distinguishing between non-numeric text and a number with a decimal point.
-This is because the decimal point within the string will cause `isdigit()` to return `False`, since this method seeks to ascertain whether each individual character within the string is a digit.
+This is because the decimal point within the string will cause `isdigit()` to return `False` as this method seeks to ascertain whether each individual character within the string is a digit.
 A decimal point, period or full stop, is evidently not a digit.
 It is therefore necessary to ascertain first whether the value may be considered a decimal number.

 In order to provide the best possible user experience, the program will not reject all decimal numbers but only those which cannot be used without changing their value.
 The `int()` method may be used to convert a value to the `int` type, however, it does so by removing all digits following the decimal point, thus changing its numeric value.
 This would not be desirable as it may lead to confusion for the user.
 Instead, the program uses try/except to ascertain whether the value can be converted to a `float`, thus preserving any digits after the decimal point.
 If successful, this float can be checked to ascertain whether it essentially represents a whole number ("7.0") or not ("7.2").
 If it represents a whole number, the program will convert it to the `int` type ("7).
-If not, it wil alert the user that the input must represent a whole number.
+If not, it will alert the user that the input must represent a whole number.

-This check can be carried out several ways.
+This check can be carried out in several ways.
 For example, one could compare the `float` version of the value to the `int()` version (`float(x) == int(x)`) and, if equal, conclude that the float represents a whole number.
 In other words, casting this number to `int` does not alter its number value and therefore all digits after the decimal point must be equal to 0.
 Alternatively, one might check whether the float number can be divided by 1 without leaving any remainder (`float(x) % 1 == 0`).
 Either method might be deployed to distinguish between floats that represent a whole number and those that do not.
 Those that do not will trigger an error message informing the user that whole numbers are required.

 This check is nested within a try/except block, so that if the value cannot be converted to a float, the program will cease to carry out any further operations within the try block and, instead, move to the except block.
 Values that have entered this block and reached this stage without raising any other error have been shown **not** to be composed only of digits ("42") and are **not** invalid decimal numbers ("7.2"), and must therefore be or contain some form of non-numeric data ("140g", "program", "f", etc.) At this stage, an error message can be shown informing the user that their input contains non-numeric data.